flowteek/CGPA_calculator/README.md

 # CGPA Calculator Project (Group 9)

-This project contains a simple C++ program to calculate the Cumulative Grade Point Average (CGPA) for a student based on their semester results.
+This project contains a C++ program to calculate the Cumulative Grade Point Average (CGPA) for a student based on their semester results.
+The program now collects the student name for each record and saves it in the output file.

 ## Files
-- `semester.cpp`: Main C++ source file containing the logic to input semester grades, calculate the CGPA, and display the result.
+- `semester.cpp`: Main C++ source file containing the logic to input student name, semester grades, calculate the CGPA, and display/save the result.
-- `cgpa_result.txt`: Output file where the calculated CGPA is saved after running the program.
+- `cgpa_result.txt`: Output file where the calculated CGPA and student details are saved after running the program.
 - `README.md`: This documentation file.

 ## How to Use